-3.3.6 The boundaries of superstructures and deckhouses normally manned, and lifeboats, liferafts and muster areas facing the cargo area, shall also be capable of being served by one of the fire pumps or the emergency fire pump, if a fire in one compartment could disable both fire pumps.
+- 3.3.6 The boundaries of superstructures and deckhouses normally manned, and lifeboats, liferafts and muster areas facing the cargo area, shall also be capable of being served by one of the fire pumps specified in 3.2.1.1, Part VI "Fire Protection" of the Rules for the Classification and installed outside the spaces where spray pumps are located or emergency fire pump, in case fire in one compartment (meaning a compartment provided with A-class boundaries in which fire pump(s) is(are) located or the source of power of the fire pump(s), serving the water-spray system in accordance with 3.3.2) could disable both fire pumps.
+Emergency fire pump capacity shall be capable of maintaining two jets of water in accordance with 3.2.4.7, Part VI "Fire Protection" of the Rules for the Classification and spray application rates stated in 3.3.2, but limiting coverage to boundaries of normally manned superstructures and deckhouses, survival crafts and their muster areas. - 3.3.7 Water pumps normally used for other services may be arranged to supply the water-spray system main supply line. - 3.3.8 All pipes, valves, nozzles and other fittings in the water-spray system shall be resistant to corrosion by seawater.
+Piping, fittings and related components within the cargo area (except gaskets) shall be designed to withstand 925 $^{\circ}$ C. - 3.3.9 The water-spray system shall be arranged with in-line filters to prevent blockage of pipes and nozzles.
+In addition, means shall be provided to back-flush the system with fresh water. - 3.3.10 Remote starting of pumps supplying the water-spray system and remote operation of any normally closed valves in the system shall be arranged in suitable locations outside the cargo area, adjacent to the accommodation spaces and readily accessible and operable in the event of fire in the protected areas. - 3.3.11 After installation, the pipes, valves, fittings and assembled system shall be subject to a tightness and function test. - 3.3.12 For ships fitted with the regasification plant, the water spray system shall meet the additional requirements: - .1 the fire water main shall be designed and equipped with isolation valves such that no single accidental event disrupt firewater supply to the spray water system; - .2 a water-spray system with an application rate according to 3.3.2 shall be arranged to protect:

-- 3.3.7 Water pumps normally used for other services may be arranged to supply the water-spray system main supply line. - 3.3.8 All pipes, valves, nozzles and other fittings in the water-spray system shall be resistant to corrosion by seawater.
-Piping, fittings and related components within the cargo area (except gaskets) shall be designed to withstand 925 °C. - 3.3.9 The water-spray system shall be arranged with in-line filters to prevent blockage of pipes and nozzles.
-In addition, means shall be provided to back-flush the system with fresh water. - 3.3.10 Remote starting of pumps supplying the water-spray system and remote operation of any normally closed valves in the system shall be arranged in suitable locations outside the cargo area, adjacent to the accommodation spaces and readily accessible and operable in the event of fire in the protected areas. - 3.3.11 After installation, the pipes, valves, fittings and assembled system shall be subject to a tightness and function test. - 3.3.12 For ships fitted with the regasification plant, the water spray system shall meet the additional requirements: - .1 the fire water main shall be designed and equipped with isolation valves such that no single accidental event disrupt firewater supply to the spray water system; - .2 a water-spray system with an application rate according to 3.3.2 shall be arranged to protect: the regasification units;
+the regasification units;